-One HDMI (High-Definition Multimedia Interface) port is located in the middle of the I/O backpanel.
-Refer to the board layout below for the location.
-This connector is used to display both high definition video and digital sound through an HDMI-capable display, using the same HDMI cable.
-The X10SLQ/-L supports HDMI Specification version 1.4a
+One HDMI (High-Definition Multimedia Interface) is located next to the VGA port on the I/O backpanel.
+This connector is used to display both high definition video and digital sound through an HDMI capable display, using a single HDMI cable (not included).